-The eKUV100 would be more appealing to the shared mobility customer (such as ride hailing services like Ola & Uber and rentals like Zoomcar and Drivezy) than private buyers as the savings are significant on electric vehicles for the fleet customer due to the government subsidy and the ownership cost as compared to a petrol vehicle in its fleet.
-If more people prefer to use own vehicles once the lockdown is eased to follow social distancing norms, there would be a significant impact on the business of some of these shared mobility players as people may not step into a cab unless they know well that it is sanitized.
-However one segment of shared mobility that could witness a positive growth (or perhaps a boom) when people return to work is self-drive car and bike rentals.
+Shared mobility customer would find the eKUV100 more appealing (such as ride-hailing services like Ola & Uber and rentals like Zoomcar and Drivezy) than private buyers as the savings are significant on electric vehicles for the fleet customer due to the government subsidy and the running as compared to a petrol vehicle in its fleet.
+If more people prefer to use own cars once the lockdown is eased to follow social distancing norms, there would be a significant impact on the business of some of these shared mobility players as people would not step into a cab unless their safety is assured.
+However, one segment of shared mobility that could witness a positive growth (or perhaps a boom) when people return to work is the self-drive car and bike rentals.
 That said, Mahindra Electric believes that a few personal car buyers would also find the eKUV100 attractive as a city car.

 The Mahindra eKUV100 price in India is INR 8.25 lakh (ex-showroom Delhi, post subsidy).
 So, this new Mahindra electric car is the most affordable electric car in the country.